Open Journal project: final report to eLib

 merger with Wolters Kluwer.

-This Open Journal demonstrated the keyword linking facility of the DLS,
+This Open Journal demonstrated the keyword linking facility of the link

-but there were problems with with citation linking in PDF, as described
+service, but there were problems with citation linking in PDF, as described

 above.
 Due to these continuing difficulties this Open Journal did not,